Washington State Cougars face the Northern Iowa Panthers - WTOP News

 Paradise, Nevada; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Northern Iowa and Washington State play at Orleans Arena in Paradise, Nevada.
+BOTTOM LINE: Washington State plays Northern Iowa at Orleans Arena in Paradise, Nevada.

-The Cougars are 9-3 in non-conference play.
-Washington State ranks seventh in the WCC with 9.1 offensive rebounds per game led by LeJuan Watts averaging 2.3.
+The Cougars have a 9-3 record in non-conference games.
+Washington State is second in the WCC scoring 81.3 points while shooting 48.3% from the field.

 The Panthers are 6-4 in non-conference play.
-Northern Iowa is fifth in the MVC with 15.7 assists per game led by Trey Campbell averaging 3.3.
+Northern Iowa is seventh in the MVC with 24.3 defensive rebounds per game led by Tytan Anderson averaging 4.2.

 Washington State scores 81.3 points, 15.8 more per game than the 65.5 Northern Iowa gives up.
-Northern Iowa has shot at a 53.3% rate from the field this season, 10.3 percentage points greater than the 43.0% shooting opponents of Washington State have averaged.
+Northern Iowa has shot at a 53.3% rate from the field this season, 10.3 percentage points above the 43.0% shooting opponents of Washington State have averaged.

-TOP PERFORMERS: Nate Calmese is scoring 16.0 points per game and averaging 3.5 rebounds for the Cougars.
+TOP PERFORMERS: LeJuan Watts is averaging 13.2 points, 7.5 rebounds and 3.6 assists for the Cougars.

 LAST 10 GAMES: Cougars: 7-3, averaging 78.5 points, 33.6 rebounds, 16.6 assists, 6.1 steals and 6.7 blocks per game while shooting 48.3% from the field.
 Their opponents have averaged 73.6 points per game.